Skip to main content

 Click Reverse DNS

-In the IPv4 Addresses section, locate the IP address you want to configure and click the Reverse DNS button next to it.
+In the IPv4 Addresses table, find the IP address you want to configure.
+You will see a blue Reverse DNS button in the RDNS column — click it.

 4